diskmanti/zero/README.md

 ## Setup
 #### Spin up Control VM

-Change to *vagrant-zero* directory and run the following as your user (root not required).
+Change to *zero* directory and run the following as your user (root not required).

 Get status.